Witnesses of Genuine Multipartite Entanglement and Nonlocal Measurement Back-action for Raman-scattering Quantum Systems: Introduction

 In this article, we derive witnesses particularly designed to detect $W$-state type entanglement in multipartite systems using Raman photodetection statistics.
 In Section \ref{sec:entwitness}, we first reproduce a known result for the bipartite case ($N=2$) before moving on to an arbitrary number of subsystems $N$.
 Our main result of this Section is the inequality \eqref{eq:absNMineq} which, if violated, implies that the $N$-partite state in question must involve simultaneous entanglement of more than $M$ parties (in at least one pure component of the state).
 For $M = N-1$, this allows the detection of genuine $N$-partite entanglement.
 While the inequality is always violated for the $W$-state described above, this is not necessarily the case if starting from an initial thermal state rather than the ground state.
 We therefore quantify the witness' robustness by the largest initial thermal occupation for which the witness is violated.

 The initial thermal occupation of the subsystems prior to becoming entangled depends on the ratio between the temperature and the excitation frequency of the subsystems.
-For low-frequency modes, such as in, e.g., engineered mechanical oscillators in optomechanical systems \cite{Aspelmeyer2014RMP}, the initial thermal occupation is naturally higher, which can limit the usefulness of the general entanglement witness.
+For low-frequency modes, such as in, e.g., engineered mechanical oscillators in optomechanical systems \cite{Aspelmeyer2014RMP}, it can be challenging to satisfy the low initial thermal occupation needed for the general entanglement witness to be useful, even when taking advantage of laser cooling techniques.
 Motivated by this, we take an alternative approach in Section \ref{sec:nonlocwitness}.
 Here, we \emph{assume} that the initial detection of a Stokes-photon adds a single excitation to the $N$-partite system.
 However, we investigate to which degree this excitation is added coherently or incoherently, or in other words, nonlocally or locally.
 The idea is to test how coherent or nonlocal the measurement back-action of the initial single-photon detection is.
 The main result of this Section is the inequality \eqref{eq:nonlocbound_distinguishM}, which again can be tested from detection statistics of subsequent Raman-scattered photons.
 Importantly, we find that this nonlocality witness has a higher tolerance for initial thermal occupation than the general entanglement witness derived in Section \ref{sec:entwitness}.

 In Section \ref{sec:measurement}, we show how the witnesses we have derived can be evaluated experimentally.
 While our results are more generally applicable, we focus in particular on an implementation of this experiment with optomechanical systems.
-Finally, final discussion and concluding remarks are found in Section \ref{sec:discussion}.
+Final discussion and concluding remarks are found in Section \ref{sec:discussion}.